 What is an Aerial Lift?

-Aerial lifts can be a source of electrocution when the operate is unaware of an overhead power line.
-This was the case in the substantial work injury settlement recovered by Keith M. Fletcher on behalf of his client.
+Aerial lifts can be a source of electrocution when the operator is unaware of an overhead power line.
+This was the case in the substantial work injury settlement recovered by Simmons and Fletcher, P.C. on behalf of our client.
 If the operator or person in charge of the vehicle is not aware of overhead power lines or someone attempts to move the lift while the boom is raised, electric shock accidents can occur.
 If you or someone you love has been a victim of electric shock due to misuse of an aerial lift, call Simmons and Fletcher, P.C. for a free consultation.

-- 453 (b)(2)(v) which requires that a body belt and lanyard be worn and attached to the basket at all times when working in a aerial lift.
+- 453 (b)(2)(v) which requires that a body belt and lanyard be worn and attached to the basket at all times when working in an aerial lift.

 - 453(b)(2)(vii) which requires that brakes be set when outriggers are used and pads be positions on a solid surface.

 - 453(b)(2(viii) which requires that an aerial lift truck not be moved while the boom is elevated with men in it unless it meets certain specifications for this type of work.

 - 453(b)(2)(ix) which requires that there be both upper and lower controls for articulating booms and extensible boom platforms designed as personnel carriers.